-In early 2005, Wake County converted to a digital Motorola Smartzone 800-Mhz system for all communications.
-This will allow for different agencies, such as fire and EMS, to talk to each other at the scene of an emergency.
+Wake County uses a digital Motorola Smartzone 800-MHz system for all communications.
+This allows for different agencies from EMS, law enforcement and fire to talk to each other at the scene of an emergency.

 Advanced Practice Paramedics hit the streets in January 2009.
 This program, in partnership with public health, seeks to make the EMS System more efficient by reducing the occurrence of, or minimize, medical crises for people with specific medical conditions.